appreciated/quick-start/README.md

 Additionally it comes with:
 - Component Printing (This function is limited to the visible html)
 - Simplyfied (but more abstracted) Dialog (Window) Creation (with Negative / Postive Buttons)
-- Component Pager (Might be replaced by https://vaadin.com/directory#!addon/carousel, because it offers mature especially swiping)
+- Component Pager (Might be replaced by https://vaadin.com/directory#!addon/carousel, because it offers mature swiping)
 - Object to String Serialization (easy)

 Also is comes with more abstracted versions of the following components